ropensci/roweb3/content/blog/2021-06-08-world-ocean-day/index.md

 6 -175000 2025000     1 FALSE     1  1   1.1
 ```

-This results in a list of fortified data frames which you could plot using `geom_polygon()`.
+Each year is a 'fortified' data frame which you could plot using `geom_polygon()`.
 But I want to get the projection right, so let's bind the rows together (adding year as a parameter) and convert to an sf object.

-We'll use the EPSG (projection) of 3411 which is for "NSIDC Sea Ice Polar Stereographic North", and is used by NOAA for Sea Ice[^3].
+We'll transform to EPSG 3411 which refers to the NSIDC Sea Ice Polar Stereographic North projection commonly used to map the Arctic.

 ```r
 ice_sf <- ice %>%